-As a startup, figuring out a sales process that works means finding a scalable approach for an entirely new business model.
-For B2B startups especially, this is challenging because of the number of decision-makers involved in purchases and the typical length of buying cycles.
+As a startup, figuring out a lead generation process that works means finding a scalable approach for an entirely new business model.
+For B2B startups especially, this is challenging because of the number of decision-makers involved in purchases and the typical length of sales cycles.

-Your sales process may be in need of optimization if you experience any of the following:
+Your process may be in need of optimization if you experience any of the following:

 - Lack of leads for your salespeople